Michael Alan Singer: Securities fraud scandal

 On December 22, 2009, in relation to his time at WebMD, Singer was prosecuted by the Department of Justice, along with other members of Medical Manager's top management staff, for securities fraud.
 Medical Manager's business dealings were previously investigated by the FBI and IRS, who executed a search warrant on Medical Manager's offices in Florida and New Jersey in 2003.
 On January 11, 2010, Singer entered into a deferred prosecution agreement and agreed to forfeit $2.5 million in settlements.
 Following this, the charges against Singer were dropped.
 Six executives of Medical Manager eventually pleaded guilty to their roles in the scheme.
 Singer has contended he was framed by another top executive, who Singer says invented the fraud story in order to "work a deal" with the FBI to reduce their own punishment.
 These claims remain unverified.

 Publications

-Singer has published five books in the spirituality genre.
+Singer has published six books in the spirituality genre.